Myrkskog

-Myrkskog is a death metal band formed in 1993 from Drammen, Norway.
+Myrkskog is a death metal band from Drammen, Norway, formed in 1993.

 History

 Their music consists of high speed double-bass with rapid blastbeats and fills.
-Guitars are made up of harmonic tremolo picking and sometimes power chords with fast solos composed by Destructhor who, along with Secthdamon, were members in Zyklon.
-Their debut album Deathmachine is a hybrid of black metal and death metal.
-Their second album Superior Massacre is much more death metal-oriented with more prominent bass-lines and less tremolo picked riffs.
+Guitars use harmonic tremolo picking and sometimes power chords with fast solos by Destructhor who, with Secthdamon, were in Zyklon.
+Their debut album, Deathmachine, is a black metal / death metal hybrid.
+Their second album, Superior Massacre, is more death metal-oriented with prominent bass-lines and fewer tremolo picked riffs.

 The name 'Myrkskog' is a translation of the Norwegian word for 'Mirkwood'.
 Destructhor joined Morbid Angel in 2008 and departed in 2015.
-Secthdamon, since 2005 is a live member for Emperor.
+Secthdamon is a live member for Emperor since 2005.

-The current line-up is guitarist/vocalist Destructhor, guitarist/backing vocalist Secthdamon, bassist Demariel (or Gortheon) and drummer Dominator.
+The current line-up is guitarist/vocalist Destructhor, guitarist/backing vocalist Secthdamon, bassist Demariel (or Gortheon), and drummer Dominator.
 Secthdamon changed from drums to guitar in 2013.
-Myrkskog has released two full-Length albums through the UK's Candlelight Records.
-Their second studio album, Superior Massacre, also contains material by the Norwegian experimental duo Epilektrician, used as intro and outro.
-According to the band's official Instagram page, they are currently in the process of recording new material for a third album and will be the band’s first new material released in over 20 years.
+Myrkskog has released two full-length albums through UK's Candlelight Records.
+Their second studio album, Superior Massacre, contains material by Norwegian experimental duo Epilektrician as intro and outro.
+According to the band's official Instagram page, they were recording material for a third album, which would be band’s first new material released in over 20 years.